Who is eligible?

 The level of subsidy in each band is as follows:

-- Band B: 50% of receipted travel costs, up to a maximum claim of £800
+- Band B: 50% of receipted travel costs, up to a maximum claim value of £800

 Applying for a subsidy

-Upon booking an Education Visit, eligible groups will receive confirmation of their booking and a subsidy application form.
+Upon booking an Education Visit, eligible groups will receive confirmation of their booking and a subsidy claim form.
 This form is automatically generated based upon the eligibility of the visiting group.

 Payment of a subsidy will only be made after the trip has taken place and after the scheme administrator has received: